zealsprince/wrappers/README.md

     // Plus, if you want to marshal it back to JSON, it will be the same as the input!
 ```

+You can chose to discard values without raising errors

 ## Overview

 The wrappers package provides a structured approach to manage and validate various data types in Go through encapsulation in dedicated wrapper types.

+### On their own

-1. Wrapping: Each wrapper type (e.g., WrapperInt, WrapperString) allows elementary values to be stored safely as any implementing type.
+**Wrapping**: Each wrapper type (e.g., WrapperInt, WrapperString) allows elementary values to be stored safely as any implementing type.
 The Wrap method performs validation on the input, ensuring that only acceptable values are assigned.
 If the input is invalid, the wrapper can either return an error or discard the value based on the method parameters.

-2. Discarding: This process happens whenever the wrapped data fails the validation.
+**Discarding**: This process happens whenever the wrapped data fails the validation.
 A discard operation always flags a wrapper as discarded which further processes can refer to.
 It then nullifies its value to the default value for that type.
 Normally, this also throws an error during Wrapping or Unmarshalling processes.

+>[!TIP]
-However, wrapping takes an optional `discard` boolean parameter which will cause errors to be dropped but still discard the value.
+> Wrapping takes an optional `discard` boolean parameter which will cause errors to be dropped but still discard the value.
+For unmarshalling processes, the `Discarder` type can be used to suppress errors and discard values silently.

-3. Unwrapping: The Unwrap method retrieves the stored value from the wrapper.
+**Unwrapping**: The Unwrap method retrieves the stored value from the wrapper.
 If the value is marked as discarded, a default value (e.g., 0 for integers) is returned, helping to maintain clarity about the data's state.

-Within data structures:
+### Within data structures

-- Marshalling: The MarshalJSON method enables wrappers to be serialized into JSON format.
+**Marshalling**: The MarshalJSON method enables wrappers to be serialized into JSON format.
 When a struct containing wrappers is marshalled, discarded values are serialized as null or omitted (if marked with omitempty and nilled), ensuring accurate representation.

+> [!WARNING]
+> This requires further handling to ensure no erroneous data is processed.
+It is generally recommended - especially during unmarshalling - to handle the unmarshal errors and not proceed with invalid data.

-- Unmarshalling: The UnmarshalJSON method allows JSON data to populate the corresponding wrappers.
+**Unmarshalling**: The UnmarshalJSON method allows JSON data to populate the corresponding wrappers.
 It validates the incoming data, storing values if they fit the expected format or discarding them otherwise, while also handling errors appropriately.

-### Sub-packages
+## Sub-packages

 Wrappers ships with two additional sub-packages that enable further every day usage: